MY CASE AGAINST INVESTMENT NEWSLETTERS

 The creativity of marketers does not go beyond the usage of some words that are intended to trigger your curiosity.
 They use the words “weird”, “crazy”, “shocking”, “unusual”:

 - Weird trick that increases your chances to win

 - 3 Shocking Ways to Get a Double-Digit Dividend From Amazon

 A housewife who made a million

 I always laugh at the articles’ headers that start like the one above.
-The tails about housewives, retired janitors, taxi drivers, etc. who were so genius that they were able to achieve great results because they used some smart strategies, are designed for naïve investors.
+The tails about housewives retired janitors, taxi drivers, etc. who were so genius that they were able to achieve great results because they used some smart strategies, are designed for naïve investors.
 I am immediately locating my “delete” button.
 I am positive that you ignore them, too.

 - How This Angel Investor Turned $100K Into $100 Million

 Another well-known method is to use the readers’ fear.
-The goal is to scary you enough about coming crisis that you would look for an immediate solution, and here we are: just enter your e-mail, and Bob Smart will lead you to the “Buy Now” button.
+The goal is to scare you enough about the coming crisis that you would look for an immediate solution, and here we are: just enter your e-mail, and Bob Smart will lead you to the “Buy Now” button.
 Here is an example that I have seen this morning: